DannyWorku1234/DannyWorku1234/README.md

 - 👋 Hi, I’m @DannyWorku1234
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Software Developing and Cyber Security
 - 🌱 I’m currently CS Graguated student and I am studing Ethical hacking and penetration testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...